Near-native speaker: Morphology and syntax

-Common methods used to test for second language speakers' proficiency
+Common proficiency tests

 Grammaticality Judgement Test

 The Grammaticality Judgment Test (GJT) is one of the many ways to measure language proficiency and knowledge of grammar cross-linguistically.
 It was first introduced to second language research by Jacqueline S. Johnson and Elissa L. Newport.
 Participants are tested on various grammatical structures in the second language.
 The test involves showing participants sentences that may or may not contain grammatical mistakes, and they have to decide on the absence or presence of grammatical issues.
 The test assumes that one's language proficiency is derived from language competence and language performance and reflects what sentence structures learners think are plausible or not in the language.

 However, in recent years, there have been papers that questioned the reliability of GJT.
 Some papers have argued that most sentences in GJT have been taken out of context.
 The lack of standardisation when administering the GJT in studies have also been deemed to be controversial, with the most prominent one being participants in untimed GJT performing better than those under timed GJT.